FarhanPanchbhaya/AutoEnrollerYorku/README.md

 # AutoEnrollerYorku

-A Python script using Selenium that automatically attempts to enroll in York University courses at user-defined intervals.
+A Python script using Selenium that automatically attempts to enroll into the desired York University course when an empty space is found.

 ## Setup Instructions